wrightflyer/XFM/README.md

 ![](readme_pics/control4.png)

-If using a mouse that only has a single scroll wheel then horizontal scroll wheel can be "simulated" by moving the vertical scroll wheel with Shift held down.
+If using a mouse that only has a single scroll wheel then horizontal scroll wheel can be "simulated" by moving the vertical scroll wheel with Shift key on the keyboard held down.

 After you have modified the patch in the editor in some way(s) then in the collection of buttons at the right select "Send" and that will send the modified patch back to XFM.
 You can tell this has happened (apart from the fact that the sound should change when you play it!) by the fact that the four character name should briefly appear on the XFM screen just as yoiu send it.

-### Automatic transmission of changes

-In the settings.json file there is an entry for "autosend" that you will find set to 0 by default.
-This is both a "switch" and a configuration for a process that can moditor the editor and automatically send any updates back to XFM.
-The number is a value in milliseconds for how often the program should check the controls to see if anything has been changed.
-If set to 1000 (say) then the program will go round the 100-odd controls once a second and ask if any of them have seen an update since the last check.
-If one or more respond to say there's been a change then the program invokes the same process as if you manually pressed the "Send" button.
-Set the scan rate to something that works for you as to how often you want updates to be sent.
-I would not recommend anything below 1000 (apart from 0 to switch the entire process off and use manual only) as it could go a bit manic about sending change after change.
-With 1 second (or more) you can twiddle a few knobs, wait for that to be sent, then play XFM to hear the effect of your edits.

 ### Issue reporting